browserengineering/book/book/rendering-architecture.md

 It may be possible to use tkinter in a way that allows clever parallelism with fonts, but for now the simplest thing to do is use a lock to allow both threads to be doing tkinter stuff at the same time.

+Here are the results:
+    Average total compositor thread time (Draw and Draw Chrome): 4.8ms Average total main thread time: 4.4ms

+This means that we've been able to save about 4.8ms of main-thread time, in which we can do other work, such as more JavaScript tasks, while in parallel the draw operations happen.